Yolla Realty - Logo

 • Depreciation Over Time – Unlike freehold properties, leasehold properties may decrease in value as the lease term approaches its end, which can impact resale potential.

-• Less Long-Term Security – Buyers need to carefully structure lease agreements to avoid uncertainties regarding renewal terms and future costs.
+• Less Long-Term Security – Carefully structuring lease agreements can minimize renewal risks and unexpected costs.

 A freehold property, or Hak Milik, grants the owner full and indefinite ownership of both the land and any structures built on it.
 This type of ownership is highly sought-after due to its permanence and security, allowing owners to use, sell, or transfer the property at their discretion.